shrysr/sr-ds-docker/index.rst

 3.1 Tools and methodology
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 All the source code and documentation formats are generated via source code blocks inserted into Org mode documents. i.e a single Readme.org.
+The markdown and rst formats are generated from exporters available within Emacs, and that process can be automated.

 No document can be complete without a atleast a rudimentary mention of the power of using Emacs and Org mode: